Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Information for Patients

 When appropriate, patients should be informed in advance that they may experience temporary loss of sensation and motor activity, usually in the lower half of the body, following proper administration of epidural anesthesia.

 Clinically Significant Drug Interactions

 The administration of local anesthetic solutions containing epinephrine or norepinephrine to patients receiving monoamine oxidase inhibitors, tricyclic antidepressants or phenothiazines may produce severe, prolonged hypotension or hypertension.
 Concurrent use of these agents should generally be avoided.
 In situations when concurrent therapy is necessary, careful patient monitoring is essential.

 Concurrent administration of vasopressor drugs (for the treatment of hypotension related to obstetric blocks) and ergot-type oxytocic drugs may cause severe, persistent hypertension or cerebrovascular accidents.

 The para-aminobenzoic acid metabolite of chloroprocaine inhibits the action of sulfonamides.
 Therefore, chloroprocaine should not be used in any condition in which a sulfonamide drug is being employed.

-Carcinogenesis, Mutagenesis, and Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment of Fertility

 Long-term studies in animals to evaluate carcinogenic potential and reproduction studies to evaluate mutagenesis or impairment of fertility have not been conducted with chloroprocaine.

 Pregnancy: Category C

 Animal reproduction studies have not been conducted with chloroprocaine.
 It is also not known whether chloroprocaine can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Chloroprocaine should be given to a pregnant woman only if clearly needed.
 This does not preclude the use of chloroprocaine at term for the production of obstetrical anesthesia.

 Labor and Delivery